Tianshui Gansu, China Travel Guide

 Tianshui's distinct seasons offer unique experiences and highlights.
 Plan your visit according to seasonal specialties and events.

 The low season (winter, the beginning of spring, late autumn) offers the best value for accommodation and flights.
-Enjoy popular attractions like the Maijishan Grottoes with far fewer people, creating a more intimate experience and better photo opportunities.
-Be prepared for less predictable or colder weather and pack accordingly.
+Enjoy popular attractions like the Maijishan Grottoes with far fewer people, creating a cozier experience and better photo opportunities.
+Be prepared at a lower cost predictable or colder weather and pack accordingly.

 The Fuxi Cultural Festival is a major annual event, typically held in June.
 It celebrates Fuxi's legacy with traditional ceremonies, folk performances, and various cultural activities.
 This period draws significant crowds, making early planning for where to stay and transport essential.